Visit Health Watch for COVID-19 updates. Find Employee Return to Campus and Student Return to Campus information.

 • Proof of acceptance into the University and program enrollment verification must be shown prior to receiving services.

-• Students must pay applicable immunization and lab test fees.
+• Students must pay applicable immunization and lab fees.

 • Eligibility for all other Student Health Center services begins with the first semester of enrollment.
 Please click on Eligibility for important information about Student Health Center eligibility criteria.